Creatiwity/witycms-doc/contact.md

 The list contains all emails send since the contact form exist.
 It gives you a rapid view of:

-* "From": email address of the person who sent the email
+* "From": email address of the person who sent an email
 * "Subject": title and content of the email.
 * "Date": when the email was sent.